Firebrand tours to the Galaxy

 “In a moment.
 Pippin, would you be a dear, and bend that rod over there into a pretzel?”
 Steve asked pointing at a steel prop supporting a shelf on the wall.
-Pippin raised her eyebrow in a query but did so ripping the rod from the brackets and twisting it as requested.
+Pippin raised her eyebrow at this query but did so, ripping the rod from the brackets and twisting it as requested.

 “If you were to offer violence; please be aware that we have enhanced and armoured suits,” Steve advised then reaching over, removed the restraints and allowed Roos to access the computer.